Alex-Costea/Wiles/README.md

 # Wiles

-This is a WIP programming language compiler for my own language.
+This is a WIP programming language interpreter for my own language.
 The goal is to make a simple, C-style language with clean syntax inspired by Python and Pascal, that is also easier to understand for beginners.
-However, even more so, the goal is to learn how to make simple compilers 😄
+However, even more so, the goal is to learn how to make simple interpreters 😄

 ## FAQ
 ### Why is the language called Wiles?
 As it is inspired by Pascal, I decided to also name my language after a mathematician, but unlike Pascal, one that is contemporary.
 As such, it's named after Andrew Wiles, who proved Fermat's Last Theorem.

 ### Are there plans to make the language object-oriented?
 What about other cool features, such as lambda expressions?
-This is a one-man project mostly meant for myself to try out making a compiler, so honestly, it depends on my time and motivation.
-I would like to first finish a functional draft of the language before looking into any advanced features.
+This is a one-man project mostly meant for myself to try out making a interpreter, so honestly, it depends on my time and motivation.
+I would like to first finish a functional draft of the language and interpreter before looking into any advanced features.

 ## Language specification
 ### NOTE: WORK IN PROGRESS, SUBJECT TO CHANGE